 In LinkedIn’s 2019 Global Talent Trends Report, 80% of surveyed employers said that soft skills such as creativity, adaptability, and collaboration are increasingly necessary to their organizational success.
 Considering this, does your workspace hone these ever-important skills?

 Dysfunctional physical workspaces can have the effect of exorcising the very skills you need right out of your people.
-Worse, employees leave, and you are thrown back in recruiting mode.
-It also makes it challenging to hire the very people you require.
+Worse, they can inspire employees to leave—throwing you back in recruiting mode.
+It also makes it challenging to hire top candidates.

-If your workspace works at cross purposes with what your business needs, it might be worth investing some time and energy and resources into changing this dynamic.
+If your workspace works at cross purposes with what your business needs, it’s worth investing time, energy, and resources into changing this dynamic.
 As Gensler notes in their workplace research, perception is the reality.
-How your employees (and, we’d add, your potential hires) experience your workspace is their reality.
+How your employees (and potential hires) experience your workspace is their reality.

 What your prospective employees want

 Job seekers are savvy enough to read between the lines.
 A company that leads with fancy perks and obnoxious job titles runs the risk of being interpreted as they can’t afford to pay me, or they don’t value my big picture.
-Startups with their foosball, happy hours, and in-house baristas aren’t cutting it anymore.
-Fun and well-meaning perks are appreciated, but they cannot be a stand-in for otherwise terrible employee experience.
-Workplace and the employee experience of that space are incredibly important, and often overlooked.
+Typical startup trappings of foosball, happy hours, and in-house baristas aren’t enough anymore.
+Fun perks are appreciated, but they’re not a stand-in for otherwise terrible employee experience.

-According to Gensler’s 2019 workplace survey, here are some things that make employees’ work experience better and what helps them be more effective.
+According to Gensler’s 2019 workplace survey, here are some things that make employees’ work experience better and more productive.

-- 43% valued promoting team building and collaboration
+- 43 percent value promoting team building and collaboration

-- 34% wanted their workplace to support their health and well-being
+- 34 percent want their workplace to support their health and well-being

-- 33% access to latest technology/tools tied with knowledge sharing and best practices
+- 33 percent want access to latest technology/tools tied with knowledge sharing and best practices

-- 32% want their workplace to inspire creativity and innovation
+- 32 percent want their workplace to inspire creativity and innovation

 We spend most of our waking hours during the week at work.
 Given that, the way our workspaces make us feel both inside and out is paramount.
-Offering things such as the ability to sit or stand at your desk, access to drinking water and natural light, even quiet spaces to take care of private phone calls or have a moment of silent reflection are not only lovely.
-These things are a boon to both how your people experience their space – mentally and physically.
+Offering things such as the ability to sit or stand at your desk, access to drinking water and natural light, even quiet spaces to take private phone calls or have a moment of silent reflection should be considered essential.
+These things are a boon to both how your people experience their space, mentally and physically.

-As far as inspiring creativity and innovation, it hardly needs to be said that organizations that give their people the flexibility to do their best work and also take their peoples’ health and well-being seriously are primed to support the creativity and innovation that happens when your employees feel valued and supported.
+Organizations that give their people the flexibility to do their best work and also take their peoples’ health and well-being seriously are inevitably rewarded by the creativity and innovation that happens when employees feel valued and supported.

-In today’s recruiting atmosphere, offering added flexibility is not only a boon to recruiting, but it’s the future of work, full stop.
-There are many benefits of offering more flexibility, according to LinkedIn’s Global Talent Trends Report.
-Unsurprisingly, flexibility can improve employee’s work-life balance, according to 77% of those surveyed.
-Following work-life balance, offering more flexibility encourages retention (54%) and attracts candidates (51%).
+In today’s recruiting atmosphere, added flexibility is the future of work.
+There are many benefits of offering more flexibility, according to LinkedIn’s Global Talent Trends Report: It can improve work-life balance, according to 77 percent of employees surveyed.
+Fifty-four percent say it also encourages retention and more than half says it attracts candidates.

 Flexibility can take many forms, from time to physical space to how the work gets done.
-When companies can show that they value how their employees’ jobs fit into a fuller picture of their lives, that’s a value that resonates deeply.
-Undefined hours are one way to offer flexibility around time, where your employees can schedule their day around familial responsibilities, rush hour traffic, or when they are at their most productive, creative best.
+When companies can show that they value how their employees’ jobs fit into a fuller picture of their lives, it resonates deeply.
+Undefined hours are one way to offer time flexibility, allowing employees to schedule their day around familial responsibilities, rush hour traffic, or when they are at their most productive, creative best.

-Giving workers the ability to change their workspace throughout the day is essential.
-Just like you wouldn’t be successful trying to calculate your taxes in the middle of a train station, some tasks require specialized environments.
-Modern work shouldn’t involve eight hours of plugging away at a computer screen, any more than it should involve back-to-back meetings every day of the week.
-Productive and effective work gets done in a multitude of ways.
+Likewise, giving workers the ability to change their workspace throughout the day can have incredible payoff for everyone.
+Just as you wouldn’t be successful trying to calculate your taxes in the middle of a train station, some tasks require specialized environments.

-According to Gensler’s study, most people don’t work in totally open or closed offices; their workplaces fall somewhere in between.
-Most respondents said they want more privacy and more collaborative spaces, too.
-We know what you’re thinking, but those two things are not mutually exclusive.
-It is possible to support team building and collaboration yet also support individual work.
+Most people don’t work in totally open or closed offices; their workplaces fall somewhere in between.
+In Gensler’s study, most respondents said they want more privacy and more collaborative spaces, too.
+It sounds contradictory, but those two things are not mutually exclusive.
+It is possible to support team building and collaboration while also supporting individual work.

 A successful workplace is designed to allow for an ebb and flow of energy, that incorporates spaces for meetings of varying sizes, time and space for deep work without interruption, places for two-three people to collaborate or troubleshoot, and space for individual tasks or decompression.
 It’s this kind of workplace that shows the people who clock in the hours for you day after day just how much you value their contribution.